ColbyBaker/ColbyBaker/README.md

 - 👋 Hi, I’m @ColbyBaker
 - 👀 I’m interested in learning more about Rust and Go
-- 🌱 I’m currently learning React Native and Raspberry Pi.....everything.
+- 🌱 I’m currently learning React Native and Raspberry Pi...everything!

 - 🤝 I’m looking to collaborate on anything fun!
 - 📫 Reach me at my email: Colby.baker25@gmail.com